learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is difference between window.frames, window.parent and window.top in JavaScript?
+## Q 12.9.
+What is difference between window.frames, window.parent and window.top in JavaScript?

 * **window.frames** – the collection of "children" windows (for nested frames).
 * **window.parent** – property returns the immediate parent of the current window